Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 Glasp aims to fulfill its objectives through these three core features:

 - **Highlight**: Glasp lets users capture online content through its numerous colored highlighting options.
 Users scrolling through web content can grab important texts or quotes for further perusal instead of revisiting the same page several times.
-- **Save and share**: Glasp users can save and share these highlighted content on their Glasp homepage, making them accessible to other Glasp users with similar topics.
+- **Save and share**: Glasp users can save and share these highlighted content on their homepage, making them accessible to other users with similar topics.
 - **Discover and connect with similar-minded individuals and content**: Glasp promotes community-building via its highlighted content sharing.
 Individuals with similar highlighted content can discover themselves, grow their understanding of a particular subject area, and build new connections.

 ## Installing Glasp